 The combined qualifications and experience of the Respondent and any or all subcontractors will be considered in the State’s evaluation.
 The Respondent must furnish information to the State as to the amount of the subcontract, the qualifications of the subcontractor for guaranteeing performance, and any other data that may be required by the State.
 All subcontracts held by the Respondent must be made available upon request for inspection and examination by appropriate State officials, and such relationships must meet with the approval of the State.

 The Respondent must list any subcontractor’s name, address, and the state in which formed that are proposed to be used in providing the required products or services.
 The subcontractor’s responsibilities under the proposal, anticipated dollar amount for subcontract, the subcontractor’s form of organization, and an indication from the subcontractor of a willingness to carry out these responsibilities are to be included for each subcontractor.
 This assurance in no way relieves the Respondent of any responsibilities in responding to this solicitation or in completing the commitments documented in the proposal.
-The Respondent must indicate which, if any, subcontractors qualify as a Minority Business Enterprise, Women’s Business Enterprise, or Veteran Owned Small Business under IC 4-13-16.5-1 and IC 5-22-14-3.5.
-See Section 1.21, Section 1.22 and Attachments A/A1 for Minority, Women, and Veteran Business information.
+The Respondent must indicate which, if any, subcontractors qualify as a Minority Business Enterprise, Women’s Business Enterprise, under IC 4-13-16.5-1.
+See Section 1.21, and Attachments A for Minority, Women..

-IVOSB entities (whether a prime or subcontractor) must have a Bidder ID.
-If registered with IDOA, this should have already been provided (as with MWBEs).
-IVOSBs that are only registered with the Federal Center for Veterans Business Enterprise will need to ensure that they also have a Bidder ID provided by IDOA (please see Section 2.3.8 for details).

 Section Three Proposal Evaluation

 3.1 Proposal Evaluation Procedure